stuntrally/stuntrally/Readme.txt

 hit F5 to reload last track state, and F4 to save it.
 After saving, track can be played in game (exports all data).

-There is a Editor tutorial Wiki page (link at top) with videos: 10 chapters, 44 minutes total.
+There is an Editor Tutorial Wiki page (link at top) with videos: 10 chapters, 44 minutes total.

 Have fun !